The Slayer (film): Plot

-The following evening, David is murdered by an unseen assailant, and Kay dreams of waking up next to his severed head.
+The following evening, an unseen assailant murders David, and Kay dreams of waking up next to his severed head.
 That day, she finds David's decapitated body hanging in an abandoned playhouse on the island.
 Eric believes that Marsh never left the island and brought the couples there to kill them, a supposition that is granted some support when Marsh is later seen on the island.
-Kay believes that the island has allowed her dreams to cross over into reality, and that the creature from her nightmares is responsible; a theory supported by the fact that the deaths only occur when Kay is asleep.
-During the night, Eric tells Brooke about Kay being given a black kitten for Christmas as a child and that it was found frozen to death in the family freezer two days later.
+Kay believes that the island has allowed her dreams to cross over into reality and that the creature from her nightmares is responsible, a theory supported by the fact that the deaths only occur when Kay is asleep.
+During the night, Eric tells Brooke that Kay was given a black kitten for Christmas as a young girl but that it was found frozen to death in the family freezer two days later.
 Kay blames the creature in her nightmares for the cat's death.

-As night falls, Eric goes to retrieve flares from a boathouse, and is murdered on the beach before being dragged into the ocean.
+As night falls, Eric goes to retrieve flares from a boathouse and is murdered on the beach before being dragged into the ocean.
 Later, Brooke is attacked in the boathouse and impaled with a pitchfork.
 After finding their bodies on the beach, Kay barricades herself in the beach house and struggles to stay awake, incessantly drinking coffee and smoking cigarettes to remain stimulated.
-In the middle of the night, Marsh attempts to gain entry into the house.
-Kay shoots him with a flare gun which kills him and sets the house on fire.
-In the chaos, Kay discovers a flaming, skeletal creature waiting for her at the front door as she tries to flee.
+In the middle of the night, Marsh attempts to enter the house.
+Kay shoots him with a flare gun, which kills him and sets the house on fire.
+In the chaos, Kay discovers a flaming, skeletal creature waiting at the front door as she tries to flee.

 As the grotesque creature approaches her, Kay (as a child) is woken up on Christmas morning by her parents, telling them that she had a nightmare.
-Kay's father then presents her with a black kitten, as Eric enters the room.
-Kay looks at the cat and becomes visibly frightened, as she realises that the nightmare she just had wasn't just a bad dream, but was a premonition of things to come.
+As Eric enters the room, Kay's father then presents her with a black kitten.
+Kay looks at the cat and becomes visibly frightened as she realises that the nightmare she had wasn't just a bad dream but a premonition of things to come.